-I was introduced to the benefits of Yoga practice whilst undertaking my Personal Training Level Three certificate some time back.
+I was introduced to the benefits of Yoga practice whilst undertaking my Personal Training course some time back.
 My fellow students and I were running fitness tests on ourselves and one of them was the flexibility score.
-Initially, I was happy (scoring high on the strength, cardio and motor skills components of the tests) this, however, turned to disbelief on the next test, when it was revealed to me how poor my overall flexibility was!
+Initially, I was happy scoring high on the strength, cardio and motor skills components of the tests.
+This, however, turned to disbelief on the next test, when it was revealed to me how poor my overall flexibility was!
 Weeks later I attended my first Yoga session with a view to making improvements, and I have never looked back.
 Yoga is a life changer.

 It could be said that the ultimate goal of practising yoga is achieving tranquillity in mind and spirit.
 Yoga practice does this via the use of physical and mental tools such as yoga poses and meditation.
 The main physical components of yoga are ‘Asanas’ or postures.
-The Asanas are a series of movements that are designed to increase strength and flexibility as well as improve breathing.
-The mental and spiritual aspects of Yoga are aimed at engaging in contemplation mindfulness and meditation.
+The Asanas are a series of movements designed to increase strength and flexibility as well as improve breathing.
+The mental and spiritual aspects of Yoga involve contemplation mindfulness and meditation.

 The Rise and Rise of Yoga

-Yoga has quickly become one of the most popular workout fitness regimes.
+Yoga has quickly become one of the most popular fitness regimes.
 It has been adopted internationally and is commonplace in leisure centres, health clubs throughout the world.
-Yoga is also a cost-effective practice (little or no equipment required), and time friendly (the amount of practice dependant on the practitioner’s needs and time).
+Yoga is also a cost-effective practice with little or no equipment required.
+It is also time friendly, the amount of practice dependant on the practitioner’s needs and time.
 It is up to the practitioner whether they practice Yoga in a social setting (such as a gym/club) or make it a more personal thing (practised in privacy at home).

 The Reported Benefits of Yoga

-Many Yoga participants claim that practice has increased their overall health, body awareness and increased strength and muscular endurance.
-From flexibility improvements to better body alignment.
-Many of Yogas practitioners maintain that regular practice helps with a number of ailments including joint problems and pain reduction and sleep disorders.
+The majority of Yoga participants you encounter will claim that practice has increased their overall health.
+Many claim it has vastly improved their body awareness and increased strength and muscular endurance.
+Other improvements include being much more flexible and having better body alignment.
+Furthermore, many practitioners maintain that regular practice helps with a number of ailments including joint problems and pain reduction and sleep disorders.
 Even though not all of these benefits have been fully backed by science.

 Physical Benefits of Yoga